dianlp/notes-app-react/README.md

 # Simple Notes App

-A simple notes application using the React framework.
-This application is the final assignment result from learning at Dicoding Indonesia
+Frontend for a simple note application using the React framework.
+This application is the result of the final assignment from learning at Dicoding Indonesia

 # React + Vite